PreSTU: Pre-Training for Scene-Text Understanding: Introduction

 \section{Introduction}

-Understanding scene text (\ie, text appearing in an image) is important in various real-world applications, from automatically organizing receipt images, assisting visually-impaired users to overcome their daily visual challenges, to enabling autonomous robots to understand their surroundings and make safe decisions.
+Understanding the role of text as it appears in the context of a visual scene is important in various real-world applications, \eg, from automatically organizing images of receipts, to assisting visually-impaired users in overcoming challenges related to comprehension of non-Braille writing in their surroundings, to enabling autonomous robots to make safe decisions in environments designed for humans.
+As a result, scene-text understanding (STU) has received increased attention in vision-and-language (\vl) understanding tasks, such as visual question answering (VQA) \cite{textvqa,stvqa,mishra2019ocr,wang2020general,docvqa,infographicvqa,chartqa} or image captioning~\cite{textcaps,vizwizcap,widgetcaptioning}.
+Please see \autoref{fig:stu_task} for an illustration.

-As a result, several vision-and-language (\vl) tasks have been proposed with a particular focus on scene-text understanding (STU).
-Two such tasks are scene-text visual question answering (VQA)~\cite{textvqa,stvqa,mishra2019ocr,wang2020general} and scene-text image captioning~\cite{textcaps}.
-As opposed to understanding images (and visual questions, in the case of VQA) alone, these tasks additionally require \emph{reading} scene text as well as \emph{connecting} it to the visual context.

-The task of reading scene text is known as Optical Character Recognition (OCR).
-Early STU works in \vl~\cite{textvqa,textcaps,m4c} learn this connection by using pre-extracted OCR texts as additional input features to the model.
-Thus, the main technical challenge shared by these works lies in how to robustly incorporate the additional OCR modality.
-However, one critical bottleneck is that these models do not operate at the image pixel level (\ie, using pre-extracted object detection features instead), making it difficult to connect what they read (in the form of noisy OCR texts) to the visual context.

-Later on, the success of pre-training in NLP (\eg, BERT~\cite{devlin19bert}) has inspired \vl{} pre-training (\eg, ViLBERT~\cite{lu19vilbert}), which in turn has motivated scene-text-aware pre-training.
-More specifically, Text-Aware Pre-Training (TAP)~\cite{tap} proposes to pre-train on a subset of Conceptual Captions~\cite{cc3m}.
-On top of traditional pre-training objectives in \vl{} (masked language modeling and image-text matching), TAP has two main components directly related to scene text: the relative position prediction objective, which predicts the relative spatial position between two scene texts, and the fact that it incorporates OCR texts as input features.
-Similar to the previous works, TAP relies on object detection features as image representations.

-\emph{Can we improve the pre-training recipe for scene-text understanding?} In this work, we conduct an empirical study that aims to push this ``pre-training for scene-text understanding'' paradigm, with a particular focus on a simple framework that leverages strong off-the-shelf OCR signals.
-To this end, we propose an OCR-aware pre-training objective called \oursplitocr that operates from image pixels, largely inspired by the visual language modeling objective in SimVLM~\cite{wang2022simvlm}.
-In particular, \oursplitocr randomly splits the OCR texts into two parts.
-The model, which by default takes in \ipform as input, also receives the first portion of the OCR tokens as additional input and together generates the remaining OCR tokens.
-Our main hunch is that (part of) OCR texts as target would teach the model how to read scene texts, \emph{along with} how to connect them to the visual content.

-We combine this pre-training objective with an end-to-end transformer-based encoder-decoder \vl architecture based on ViT~\cite{vit} and mT5~\cite{mt5} and large-scale image-text resources~~\cite{cc3m,cc12m} along with OCR tokens extracted by the Google Cloud OCR system.
-Then, we transfer the \oursplitocr-pre-trained model to scene-text VQA and captioning tasks, as illustrated in~\autoref{fig:approach}.
-We call our framework \ourmethod, short for ``Pre-Training for Scene-Text Understanding''.